couchbaselabs/cbmigrate/cmd/dynamodb/README.md

 - `--copy-indexes`: Copy indexes for the collection (default true).
 - `--debug`: Enable debug output.
 - `--dynamodb-table-name string`: The name of the table containing the requested item.
 You can also provide the Amazon Resource Name (ARN) of the table in this parameter.
+- `--dynamodb-limit int`: Specifies the maximum number of items to retrieve per page during a scan operation.
+Helps control memory usage and API call rates.
+- `--dynamodb-segments int`: Specifies the total number of segments to divide the DynamoDB table into for parallel scanning.
+Each segment is scanned independently for faster data retrieval.
+Default is a sequential scan with a single segment (default: 1).
 - `-h, --help`: Help for DynamoDB.
 - `--hash-document-key string`: Hash the couchbase document key.
 One of sha256,sha512
 - `--keep-primary-key`: Keep the non-composite primary key in the document.
 By default, if the key is a non-composite primary key, it is deleted from the document unless this flag is set.